An Intuitive Tutorial to Gaussian Process Regression: MATHEMATICAL BASICS

-\end{ceqn} Here, $X$ represent random variables and $x$ is the real argument.
-The normal distribution of $X$ is usually represented by $ P_X(x) ~ \sim\mathcal{N}(\mu, \sigma^2)$.
-The PDF of a uni-variate normal (or Gaussian) distribution was plotted in Fig. \ref{FIG:2}.
-We randomly generated 1000 points from a uni-variate normal distribution and plotted them on the $x$ axis.
+\end{ceqn} Here, $X$ represents random variables and $x$ is the real argument.
+This normal distribution of $X$ is usually represented by $ P_X(x) ~ \sim\mathcal{N}(\mu, \sigma^2)$.
+The PDF of a uni-variate normal (or Gaussian) distribution was plotted in Fig. \ref{FIG:2}, where 1000 points from a uni-variate normal distribution were randomly generated and plotted along the $X$ axis.

-These random generated data points can be expressed as a vector $x_1=[x_1^1, x_1^2, \ldots, x_1^n]$.
-By plotting the vector $x_1$ on a new $Y$ axis at $Y = 0$, we projected points $[x_1^1, x_1^2, \ldots, x_1^n]$ into another space shown in Fig. \ref{FIG:3}.
+These randomly generated data points can be expressed as a vector $x_1=[x_1^1, x_1^2, \ldots, x_1^n]$.
+By plotting the vector $x_1$ on a new $Y$ axis at $Y = 0$, we projected the points $[x_1^1, x_1^2, \ldots, x_1^n]$ into a different space shown in Fig. \ref{FIG:3}.
 We did nothing but vertically plot points of the vector $x_1$ in a new $Y, x$ coordinates space.
-We can plot another independent Gaussian vector $x_2=[x_2^1, x_2^2, \ldots, x_2^n]$ in the same coordinates at $Y = 1$ shown in Fig. \ref{FIG:3}.
-Keep in mind that either $x_1$ or $x_2$ is a uni-variate normal distribution shown in Fig. \ref{FIG:2}.
+Similarly, another independent Gaussian vector $x_2=[x_2^1, x_2^2, \ldots, x_2^n]$ can be plotted at $Y = 1$ within the same coordinate framework, as demonstrated in Fig. \ref{FIG:3}.
+It's crucial to remember that both $x_1$ and $x_2$ are a uni-variate normal distribution depicted in Fig. \ref{FIG:2}.